calint/bob/README.md

 # bob
 experimental web applications built using server 'b' and object persistence framework 'dbo'

+can be compiled and run by legacy java 1.5

 contains
 * a performant and compact web application server (package b)
 * a framework for composing web applications with re-usable user interface components focused on back-end development